How to Style a Bridal Hair Comb

 Buns + Ponytails

 For a low bun or ponytail, consider sliding a comb into the side for a touch of elegance.
-Alternatively, you can place your comb on one side to accentuate the curve of your bun, adding a unique twist to your hairstyle.
+Alternatively, you can place your bridal hair comb to the side to accentuate the curve of your bun.

 Many of our brides favor a high bun, a classic wedding hairstyle.
 A comb placed above or below (or even arcing around it) makes a dramatic statement.

-You can also place your comb off to the side to frame your face—this is a more striking look that more than a few of our brides adore!
+You can also position your comb off to the side to frame your face—this is a more striking look that more than a few of our brides adore!

 Half Up, Half Down

-The best of both worlds, this wedding 'do can be styled similarly to buns.
-A comb looks lovely tucked into the back of your head and off to the side or closer to your face.
+The best of both worlds, half up, half down wedding hair can be styled similarly to buns.
+A comb looks lovely tucked into the back of your head, off to the side, or closer to your face.

 Hair Worn Down

 Lots of our brides wear their hair down in soft curls or Old Hollywood waves.
 It's a lovely hairstyle!
-It also requires professional comb placement.
-You can position your comb above one ear or use it to sweep your hair back to one side.
+You can position your comb above one ear or sweep your hair back to one side.

-Communicate with Your Stylist: During your hair trial, discuss your preferred comb placement with your stylist.
-You may want to get up and dance to ensure it stays in place!
+During your hair trial, discuss your preferred comb placement with your stylist.
+If possible, bring your comb or a piece with similar proportions.
+Seeing what your wedding hairstyle and comb look like together is the best way to decide where you want it placed.
+While you're at it, you may want to get up and dance to ensure it stays in place!

-Find just the right bridal accessories for your personal style and special day!
-Browse our wedding headpieces, or visit us in person at our New York accessory boutique.
+Find just the right piece for your personal style and special day!
+Browse our collection of bridal hair combs or visit us in person at our New York accessory boutique.

 Leave a comment